 Take some earth, dry it and filter it (the more thin the earth you obtain, the nicer the Dorodango you will obtain), you can use an ordinary kitchen strainer as a filter, it work fine

-Be carefull not fall head first in the bowl please
+Be carefull not to fall head first in the bowl please.

 Take a good handfull of mud and make a ball between your hands, you have to squeeze it for the first 2 or 3 minutes to make it as compact as possible, do not knead it or it will crack